simplesconsultoria/sc.galleria.support/README.rst

     The milliseconds used in the animation when applying the transition.
 The higher number, the slower transition.

 **Wait:**
     Sets how long Galleria should wait when trying to extract measurements, before throwing an error.
-Set this to 'true' for infinity.
 Default is 5000

 **Show image navigation:**
     Displays the image navigation (next/prev arrows).